Forest Conservation Act, 1980

 The Forest (Conservation) Act, 1980 an Act of the Parliament of India to provide for the conservation of forests and for matters connected therewith or ancillary or incidental thereto.
 It was further amended in 1988.
 This law extends to the whole of India.
 It was enacted by Parliament of India to control further deforestation of Forest Areas in India.
 The act came into force on 25 October 1980.
 It has five sections.

 History for conservation of forest

-This act was enacted by Parliament of India in 1980.
+This act was enacted by Parliament of India on 25 October 1980.

 SECTION

 Section 1 of the Act explains Short Title, Extent, and the Date of commencement.
 It states that:

 (1) This Act may be called the Forest (Conservation) Act, 1980.

 (2) It extends to the whole of India.

 (3) It shall be deemed to have come into force on the 25th day of October, 1980.